GLOBAL MARKETS-Euro, Treasury yields fall on worry over Greek default

 But the dollar and Treasury prices rose, a sign some

-more than 1 billion euros out of their banks in a single day,
+pulled more than 1 billion euros out of their banks in a single

 positive outcome, one that would delay any default," said Millan